-Over the past few weeks, we’ve noticed a significant uptick in homeowners reaching out to us because they’re noticing significant amounts of frost in their attics.
-Their biggest questions are why this is happening and what, if anything can be done.
+We’ve noticed a significant uptick in homeowners reaching out to us because they’re experiencing significant amounts of frost in their attics during the winter months.
+Their biggest questions are why this is happening and what, if anything, can be done.
 Here’s what you need to know about this problematic issue showing up in attics all over the Twin Cities and Western Wisconsin.

 Frost begins to compile when moist air travels to a home’s attic.
 Once this occurs, it compresses to form frost.
 Simply put, humidity can cause moisture in your attic.
 There are a variety of ways this can happen, but one of the easiest is a bath exhaust fan that vents to the attic instead of outdoors.
 Even with this in place, it’s important for bathroom vent fans to run for a minimum of thirty minutes after a member of your family takes a bath or shower.
 This is the very least amount of time it takes for the moisture level in a home to return to their regular state.
 Another way a home’s humidity levels can climb dangerously high is through the use of a whole home humidity system.
 When cooking, run your exhaust fan to cut back on humidity levels.
 Basements and crawl spaces built sans vapor barrier prove problematic as well.
 Learn more about what causes frost in attics.

 Moisture In Your Attic In The Winter Causes Damage When It Thaws

 The real threat of frost in attics begins when it thaws.
 As it thaws, it saturates the area around it causing damage.
 Some examples include wet insulation, mold & mildew formation, and water-stained ceilings.

 How To Fix Frost In Attics With Attic Bypass Sealing